 Patients report a sense of feeling cared for and valued.

-'In all of my 92 years, I have never experienced such kindness, this box has touched my heart so deeply, I thank you so sincerely from the bottom of my heart” (Patient receiving a 'home from hospital' box)
+'In all of my 92 years, I have never experienced such kindness.
+This box has touched my heart so deeply, I thank you so sincerely from the bottom of my heart.”
+(Patient receiving a 'home from hospital' box)

 Families have reported that they have felt supported during one of the most traumatic experiences in life.

 'My father sadly passed away last week after a long stay in (Local Hospital).
-During his last few days he and the family were supported by None Dies Alone (NODA) volunteers.
+During his last few days, he and the family were supported by None Dies Alone (NODA) volunteers.
 My brother and I would like to express our gratitude for the help and comfort we were all given during this time.
-The volunteer companions were understanding and supportive and totally non-judgemental about the amount of time the family were able to spend with my father, allowing us to also spend time at home looking after our mother.
+The volunteer companions were understanding, supportive and totally non-judgemental about the amount of time the family were able to spend with my father, allowing us to also spend time at home looking after our mother.
 (Family member)

 Our advice to others